brian14708/wh-briefings/statements-releases/2021-10/2021-10-08-statement-of-president-joe-biden-on-signing-the-k-12-cybersecurity-act-into-law.md

 modified_time: 2021-10-08 18:16:39-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/08/statement-of-president-joe-biden-on-signing-the-k-12-cybersecurity-act-into-law/
 published_time: 2021-10-08 18:16:38-04:00
-title: Statement of President Joe Biden on Signing the K-12 Cybersecurity Act Into Law
+title: "Statement of President Joe\_Biden on Signing the K-12 Cybersecurity Act Into\_\
+  Law"
 ---

 Today, I was pleased to sign the K-12 Cybersecurity Act into law to